jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 _Richard P. Feynman, "What Do You Care What Other People Think?": Further Adventures of a Curious Character_

-In a prior post we discussed two concepts, biologists for humans, and how Moore's Law is causing our political and economic discord by making ever more powerful tools we don't yet know how to use properly.
+In a prior post we discussed two concepts, biologists for humans, and how Moore's Law is causing our political and economic discord by making ever more powerful tools that we don't yet know how to use properly.

-We can see those two concepts in this case.
+We can flesh out these two concepts using the case of semiconductor manufacturing.

-The first is showcasing how a "biologist for humans" thinks, using Intel.
+The first is showcasing how a "biologist for humans" thinks about Intel.

 I'm not here to defend a billion dollar corporation such as Intel, or the other American based semiconductor manufacturers such as Texas Instruments or Wolfspeed.
 I am here to defend the people who work together at a place we call "Intel".

 And the difference there is the difference Feynman talked about.

 The company of Intel has struggled.
-It once made most of the world's advanced microprocessors, and then missed out on making mobile smartphone chips, AI chips, and lost half its huge market share of the lucrative computer and service chips to competitors.
+It once made most of the world's advanced microprocessors, and then missed out on making mobile smartphone chips and AI chips while losing lost half its huge market share of the lucrative home computer and service chips to competitors.

 Hence the ridicule of tech and investor press and the population at large.

-One of the many examples is represented by a comment from a youtube video; "Just when you think it can’t get worse for Intel, another news pops up"
+And yet, I doubt the computer users would have no idea what microchips are in their computers, and would hardly notice the 1-10% difference in performance from using locally manufactured microchips.

-This ridicule was constant and widespread to the only group of people in our society making millions of microchips critical to our future.
+Those labelling the people at "Intel" losers, were disregarding the only group of people in our society making the microchips we need to thrive for difference most people would never notice.

 In short these observers saw a disease and blamed the victims.

 A biologist would never do that.
 Here's how they respond to problems in the natural world.